refinedev/refine/.changeset/metal-flies-double.md

 "@refinedev/core": minor
 ---

-feat: add [`optimisticUpdateMap`](https://refine.dev/docs/api-reference/core/hooks/data/useUpdateMany/#optimisticupdatemap) prop on `useUpdate` and `useUpdateMany` hooks
+feat: add [`optimisticUpdateMap`](https://refine.dev/docs/api-reference/core/hooks/data/useUpdateMany/#optimisticupdatemap) prop to the `useUpdate` and `useUpdateMany` hooks

 `list`, `many` and `detail` are the keys of the `optimisticUpdateMap` object.
-To trigger automatic cache updates, you should pass `true`.
-If you do not want to update the cache, you should pass `false`.
-Additionally, you have the option to pass a function for manually updating the cache.
+To automatically update the cache, you should pass `true`.
+If you don't want to update the cache, you should pass `false`.

+If you wish to customize the cache update, you have the option to provide functions for the `list`, `many`, and `detail` keys.
+These functions will be invoked with the `previous` data, `values`, and `id` parameters.
+Your responsibility is to return the updated data within these functions.

 ```tsx
 const { mutate } = useUpdateMany();